 Social anthropologist Andrea Spurling's 1990 report into gender equality in higher education is being refreshed by PhD students Auriane Terki-Mignot and Charis Idicheria Nogossek, thirty years after its initial publication.
-With the support of Professor Anne Davis and the College’s Research Committee, the project will revisit the original Spurling Report and produce a comparative study in order to identify areas where progress has been made in the past thirty years, and those where progress remains to be made.
-Among the topics covered will be the enduring gender attainment gaps in certain subjects, discrepancies in pay grades, prevalence of sexual assault and harassment, and the impact of COVID-19 on women’s careers in academia, where recent research, including that of King’s Fellows Chryssi Giannitsarou and Elisa Faraglia, has highlighted the disproportionate effect of lockdowns on the publishing output of female academics.
+With the support of Professor Anne Davis and the College’s Research Committee, the independent project will revisit the original Spurling Report and produce a comparative study in order to identify areas where progress has been made in the past thirty years, and those where progress remains to be made.
+Among the topics covered will be the enduring gender attainment gaps in certain subjects and the impact of COVID-19 on women’s careers in academia, where recent research, including that of King’s Fellows Chryssi Giannitsarou and Elisa Faraglia, has highlighted the disproportionate effect of lockdowns on the publishing output of female academics.

 For questions or expressions of interest, please contact Auriane Terki-Mignot at firstname.lastname@example.org.